 A Rough Entrance to the World of Work

 It was my first day as an attorney.
-A senior partner had dropped by my desk and dropped this grenade on my desk.
+A senior partner had stopped by my desk and dropped a grenade.

 “Take a look at this contract, work out what changes the other firm made, and then call our client and let them know what has been proposed.
 I also need you to draft a limitation of liability clause into the contract."

 “And you want me to call the client?”

 (Long pause staring at me like the firm had made an unthinkable mistake by hiring me).